How to Improve English Vocabulary (4 Best Ways to Learn New Words)

 The idea is simple: you read the writing of a native speaker, one sentence at a time.
 And without looking, try to write it down from memory.

-This video demonstrates the process step-by-step:
+This video shows the process step-by-step:

 Do you have a favorite English book?
 Pick a chapter and start copying.